 Tony Reagins Oversees Black Baseball Explosion

-Enter Tony Reagins, the fourth African-American general manager in MLB history, who during his time leading the Los Angeles Angels front office (2008-2011), won two American League West titles and appeared in the 2009 American League Championship Series.
+Enter Tony Reagins, the fifth African-American general manager in MLB history, who during his time leading the Los Angeles Angels front office (2008-2011), won two American League West titles and appeared in the 2009 American League Championship Series.

 MLB Commissioner Rob Manfred took over for his mentor Bud Selig and officially went full throttle, drastically expanding MLB’s diversity team, its goals and the funding needed to meet those goals.

 Manfred’s first power move was appointing Reagins to serve as Major League Baseball’s Senior Vice President for Youth Programs, overseeing the league’s expanded focus on youth baseball participation.

 The most exciting part for me…, “ Reagins told The Shadow League, shortly after the Andre Dawson Classic and MLB4 concluded.
 “I’ve been on both sides of this for almost 30 years and when I was running the Angels it was about winning the World Series.
 That was your sole focus.”

 "This should empower you to go forward and impact the lives of others."

 Hall of Famer Andre Dawson spent time this weekend at his namesake college baseball tournament, the Andre Dawson Classic, which features 6 HBCUs.@alysonfooter caught up with him: https://t.co/XjqdRg2vml pic.twitter.com/yBcGXAkPEN